Amendments: SA CFC “blocker” rules on interposing a foreign trust

 Similarly with capital gains arising on shares of foreign companies, either disposed of by the foreign trust or distributed to a beneficiary, whereby the participation exemption would have been available (for the donor (under paragraph 72) or for the beneficiary under paragraph 80(3)).

 The participation exemption for dividends will no longer be available for the donor where more than 50% of the participation or voting rights are directly or indirectly held / exercisable by the foreign trust and any connected person in relation to such foreign trust.
-This disallowance applies where the donor or connected person in relation to donor are connected persons of foreign trust and the income is not otherwise taxable.
+This disallowance applies where the donor or connected person in relation to the donor have connected persons of foreign trust and the income is not otherwise taxable.

 The participation exemption for dividends will similarly not be available where the capital (accumulated profits) of the foreign trust is distributed to a beneficiary in a subsequent year.
 The disallowance applies where the above requirements are met.